Alleged Camp Hope shooter was searching for woman who may have stolen shooter's pistol, court documents say

 No one was injured in the shooting.

 James W. Rackliff was charged with suspicion of two counts of drive-by shooting and made his first court appearance Wednesday.
-He remained in the Spokane County Jail Saturday on a $5,000 bond.
+Jail records indicate he’d been released from custody as of Sunday afternoon.

 A woman working security at Camp Hope, the large homeless encampment off Interstate 90 in East Central Spokane, told police she was walking outside the camp when the driver of a blue 2018 Chevrolet Malibu approached her.